Updated April 24, 2026

 Careers Similar to Pharmacy Technician

-These careers require similar training time and offer comparable entry-level access to health care, with overlapping administrative and patient service skills.
+These careers require similar training time and offer comparable entry points into health care administration and patient support roles.

 | Occupation | Median Salary | Training Time |